 This is just a start, so feel free to contact me below with suggestions, requests, etc. Ahem, if I’ve left out answers, sorry.
 These are all works in progress, but they are FREE so I won’t feel too bad. ha ha

-Lutheran Recitation-Years: Want to catch things that might otherwise slip through the cracks?
-I’m working on a one-a-week Q&A that can help my kids learn definitions and facts to better grasp Scripture and the church as they personally experience it.
-My own practice will be to add it to my other weekly Q&A recitation list, provided by our Memoria Press curriculum.
+Lutheran Recitation-Years: Updated 8/23/18, this list of questions and answers help to catch things that might otherwise slip through the cracks.
+Either add a question a week for First through Sixth Grade, start at the beginning, or pick and chose.
+My own practice adds it to my other weekly Q&A recitation list, provided by our Memoria Press curriculum.